murger/domster/README.md

 [![NPM Version](https://img.shields.io/npm/v/domster.svg)](https://www.npmjs.com/package/domster)

-With performance in mind, domster employs built-in selectors for a jQuery-like experience at 2kb.\
-Forfeiting newer methods in favour of better optimised ones, it queries the DOM a lot faster than anything else.
+With performance in mind, domster employs built-in selectors for a jQuery-like experience at 2kb.
+Forfeiting newer methods in favour of older and better optimised ones, it queries the DOM a lot faster than anything else.

 Suitable for IE9+\
 https://jsperf.com/domster-vs-qs